Written byRivers Wong

 How to Restore Missing Photos After macOS Ventura Update?

 Summary: Missing photos after macOS Ventura update?
-Don not worry!
+Do not worry!
 In this article from iBoysoft, you'll get 5 methods to recover lost photos after macOS Ventura update. iBoysoft Data Recovery for Mac has the most efficient solution to restore missing photos on Mac.

 The public release of macOS Ventura in late October might be the biggest thing for macOS this year.
 As the successor of macOS Monterey, Ventura adds a lot of new features and improvements to your Mac, including a multitasking tool Stage Manager, a new dark mode, performance improvements, bug fixes, etc.

-After updating Mac to macOS Ventura, some users report that there are a few Ventura problems occur during or after the update process.
+After updating Mac to macOS Ventura, some users report that there are a few Ventura problems that occur during or after the update process.
 Among them, missing photos after macOS Ventura update is a tricky one.
 If you are unlucky to encounter the same issue, don't panic because you come to the right place.
 In this post, you'll learn how to recover lost photos after macOS Ventura update in several ways.
 Keep reading!

 Table of Contents: